 |Microsoft keeps 0% of your license cost||$0.00 per hour|

-This option must be configured to sell through Microsoft and can be priced at a flat rate or per user on a monthly or annual basis. • If you enable the Sell through Microsoft option for a SaaS offer, then you have the following cost structure.
+SaaS subscriptions can be priced at a flat rate or per user on a monthly or annual basis.
+If you enable the Sell through Microsoft option for a SaaS offer, you have the following cost structure:

 |Your license cost||$100.00 per month|

 |Azure usage cost (D1/1-Core)||Billed directly to the publisher, not the customer|